randy3k/SendCode/README.md

 - R blocks are detected by `{`,`}` pairs or knitr-spin `#+` decorators.
 - Julia blocks are detected by `begin`, `end` pairs and indentations.
 - Python blocks are detected by indentations or by `# %%`/`# In[]` decorators.
-- Markdown fenced code of [Markdown Extended](https://github.com/jonschlinkert/sublime-markdown-extended) and [R Markdown](https://github.com/randy3k/R-Box) is also supported.
+- Markdown fenced code blocks of [Markdown Extended](https://github.com/jonschlinkert/sublime-markdown-extended) and [R Markdown](https://github.com/randy3k/R-Box) are also supported.